University Hospital Saarland Homburg

 Specialized in: oncology, hematology clinical immunology, rheumatology

 The Department of Oncology, Hematology, Clinical Immunology and Rheumatology at the University Hospital Saarland offers the full range of services in these fields.
 The main areas of specialization include the diagnostics and treatment of cancer, diseases of the hematopoietic system, immunologic and rheumatic pathologies.
-The doctors of the department have many years of successful experience in the field of bone marrow and stem cell transplantation, as well as in conducting effective chemotherapy.
+The doctors of the department have many years of successful experience in the field of bone marrow transplantation, as well as in conducting effective chemotherapy.
 The department is headed by Prof. Dr. med.
 Stephan Stilgenbauer.

 All malignant tumors are treated in close cooperation with other departments of the hospital, especially solid ones.
 Much attention is paid to the treatment of acute leukemia, chronic myeloproliferative pathologies, multiple myeloma, myelodysplastic syndrome, malignant lymphoma, tumors of the gastrointestinal tract, germ cell tumors and sarcomas.
 In addition, all benign blood diseases, immunological and rheumatic pathologies are treated.
 The treatment strategy is developed individually for each patient at the interdisciplinary consultations.
-The main therapeutic options include all types of modern chemotherapy, immunotherapy, autologous (from the patient’s organism) and allogeneic (donor) stem cell transplantation.
+The main therapeutic options include all types of modern chemotherapy and immunotherapy.

 A great advantage of the department is its productive research activities.
 Since 1993, the German Non-Hodgkin's Lymphoma Study Group (DSHNHL) has been working here, which over the past few years has become one of the leading study groups in the field of aggressive lymphoma at the international level with the best research results that have significantly improved the methods of therapy for this disease.